 Boy who drowned in pit toilet to be buried on Friday

-Unecebo Mboteni, the three-year-old boy who drowned in a pit toilet in Mdantsane at Little Champions private creche on Thursday last week, will be laid to rest on Friday. ..
+A three-year-old boy who drowned in a pit toilet at Little Champions private preschool in Mdantsane will be laid to rest on Friday...

 Would you like to comment on this article?